CS-Swansea/cs-swansea.github.io/_posts/2014-02-26-using-xeon-phi.md

 ##### 1. Don't edit your code on the Xeon Phi Host.
 Please don't VNC into the host and open Eclipse or Emacs. **Vi** or **Nano** over an ssh terminal aren't too bad but please don't do that either.
 Edit and test your code locally, then push->compile->and run on the Phi Host or Phi cards.

+##### 2. Let people know if you're running a big job.
-#### 2. If you're going to run a job on the Phi Host or one of the cards for a long period of time, please send a quick email to the research group, or at least [Joss Whittle](mailto:637342@swansea.ac.uk?Subject=Xeon%20Phi%20access), (me), to let people know not to do any maintainance or run our own jobs too.
+If you're going to run a job on the Phi Host or one of the cards for a long period of time, please send a quick email to the research group, or at least [Joss Whittle](mailto:637342@swansea.ac.uk?Subject=Xeon%20Phi%20access), (me), to let people know not to do any maintainance or run our own jobs too.

 ## That's it, happy coding and give us a shout if you have any questions! :)